 Have a Beer at Good Hops Brewery

+One of the best things to do in Carolina Beach is head to Good Hops.
 One of the best ways to spend a nice Spring, Summer, or Autumn day with family is at Good Hops Brewery.
 Good Hops is a neighborhood craft brewery right in Carolina Beach.
 They have indoor and outdoor seating, plenty of craft brews AND a small disc golf course.
 They are dog-friendly and provide the perfect setting for a cold one with people you love.

 Enjoy the Beach!